 Secondly, there is metadata: timestamps of your logins, timestamps of certain actions like sending or reading messages, amount of messages sent, size of data sent.
 Federation doesn’t mean that there is more or less metadata in comparison with non-federated services.

 Thirdly, there are companies which control large subsets of servers and companies which provide internet access for users of these federated services.
 These companies can clearly see who connects to which server, how often and so on.
 Using federated services doesn’t mean that your traffic is invisible.
+We showed this for more than 1000 XMPP servers in July 2019: More than 50% of XMPP servers were controlled by only 7 companies in 3 countries.
+Besides, 50% of XMPP servers were hosted in Germany, 10% in the USA, and 7% in France.
+This clearly shows the problem of physical centralization of federated services.

 Fourthly, there is the server.
 Who controls this server?
 Who can access your data stored on this server?
 Does the admin comply with current data protection laws?
 Did the admin harden the server’s configuration and is the server’s software kept up-to-date?
 You likely don’t know and using online assessment tools to check this covers only a small fraction of security measures.